-Initially, the challenges were basically lighting related.
-He could envision the image he wanted, but getting the lights to match what was in his mind was a constant source of frustration.
-To get past this, he shot as often as possible, and by adjusting small variables each time he learned how the alterations were affecting his images.
+The decision to start shooting my own stock started me on the journey I am on today.
+My initial challenges were lighting related.
+I could envision the image I wanted and even sketch my idea, but getting real lights to cooperate was a constant source of frustration.
+To get past this, I shot as often as possible, and by changing small variables each time I learned how my alterations were affecting my images.